 3. Open Google Admin Console (Admin credentials required to make configurations here)

-- Click More Controls at bottom of homepage, then click Security
+- Click More Controls at bottom of the homepage, then click Security

 - Click Show More, then click Advanced Settings > Manage Client API Access

-- Copy/Paste Client ID from Google Developer Console into Client Name field
+- Copy/Paste Client ID from Google Developer Console into the Client Name field

-- Copy/Paste the following scopes (comma delimited) into One or More API Scopes field
+- Copy/Paste the following scopes (comma delimited) into the One or More API Scopes field

 - Click Authorize